 7.1 The client is fully entitled to research reports and research results.

-7.2 Publications in which comparisons with competitors are made and the Institute is named are only permitted with the express consent of the Institute after the Institute has approved the concrete text to be published.
+7.2 Publications in which comparisons with competitors are made and the Institute is named are only permitted to use with the express consent of the Institute after the Institute has approved the exact text to be published.

-7.3 The use of research reports and research results in advance of legal-type procedures (e.g. trials, arbitration proceedings, procedures of a public authority) is forbidden without the prior written consent of the Institute – subject to legal/administrative-law provisions or court decisions which shall take precedence.
+7.3 The use of research reports and research results in advance for legal-type procedures (e.g. trials, arbitration proceedings, procedures of a public authority) is not permitted without the prior written consent of the Institute – subject to legal/administrative-law provisions or court decisions which shall take precedence.